Noisy quantum gyroscope: Introduction

 \section{Introduction}

 High-performance gyroscopes for rotation sensing are of pivotal significance for navigation in many types of air, ground, marine, and space applications.
 Based on the Sagnac effect, i.e., two counter-propagating waves in a rotating loop accumulate a rotation-dependent phase difference, gyroscopes have been realized in optical \cite{Khial2018,Lai2020,Srivastava2016,PhysRevLett.125.033605,PhysRevResearch.2.032069,Sanders:21} and matter-wave \cite{PhysRevLett.78.760,PhysRevLett.78.2046,PhysRevLett.97.240801,PhysRevLett.114.063002,PhysRevLett.114.140404,PhysRevLett.116.183003,PhysRevA.104.013312,PhysRevLett.124.120403} systems.
+However, the precision of a purely Sagnac gyroscope, which is proportional to the surface area enclosed by the optical path, is theoretically limited by the classical shot-noise limit (SNL).
+It dramatically constrains their practical application and further performance improvement.
 The records for precision and stability of commercial gyroscopes are held by optical gyroscopes \cite{Culshaw_2005,LEFEVRE2014851}.
-However, their precision, which is proportional to the surface area enclosed by the optical path \cite{Arditty:81}, is still limited by the classical shot-noise limit (SNL).
-It dramatically constrains their practical application and further performance improvement.
-How to build a gyroscope beating the SNL is highly desired.
+To reduce the noise effect, the practical operation of fiber optical gyroscopes generally modulates the optical signal and measures the ratios of harmonics instead of the phase difference \cite{Zhang2018AO}, where classical SNL model is not widely used.
+Building a purely Sagnac optical gyroscope beating the SNL from the fundamental principle is highly desired.